Germany is experiencing a continuous growth in renewable power generation, causing an upheaval in the traditional supply chain for electricity.

 Bottlenecks in the transmission grid (See Dossier Grid) and a rise in re-dispatch costs (See Factsheet Re-dispatch costs) are the main challenges for transmission grid operators in Germany.
 In order to alleviate the problems until the new direct current transfer lines are completed, the federal government has set up a stakeholder process to increase the load factor of the existing grids.
 These technical solutions include overhead line temperature monitoring, phase-shifters, re-dispatch optimisation, and FACTS (flexible alternating current transmission system) technologies.
 They are mostly aimed at getting more information about the power lines and improving their controllability through technological updates, thereby enabling them to carry more power.

-The distribution grid brings power directly to consumers and is operated by a large number of regional and municipal operators (887, as of November 2016).
+The distribution grid brings power directly to consumers and is operated by a large number of regional and municipal operators (around 880).
 The total length of Germany’s distribution grid is 1,679,000 kilometres.
 It transmits power at three different voltage levels:

 - The high voltage grid (approx. 77,000 km) transmits power at 60 kV to 220 kV and is used for the primary distribution of electricity to transformer substations in population centres or to large, energy-intensive companies in the industrial sector.